-Section 5 Draft Ballinasloe Local Area Plan 2015-2021
+Section 5 Ballinasloe Local Area Plan 2015-2021

-Galway County Council has initiated the preparation of a local area land use plan for the Ballinasloe Local Area Plan 2015-2021 in order to ensure that future development is accommodated in a sustainable and planned manner once adopted.
-The Draft Local Area Plan will replace the current Ballinasloe Town Development Plan 2009-2015 and it is intended to provide for the proper planning and sustainable development for Ballinasloe for duration of six years from the date of which it is adopted, unless amended.
+The Local Area Plan will replace the Ballinasloe Town Development Plan 2009-2015 and the LAP is intended to provide for the proper planning and sustainable development for Ballinasloe for duration of six years from the date of which it is adopted, unless amended.

-5.2 Draft Ballinasloe Local Area Plan 2015-2021-Context
+5.2 Ballinasloe Local Area Plan 2015-2021-Context

-The Draft Ballinasloe Local Area Plan has been prepared by Galway County Council under the provisions of the Planning and Development Act, 2000(as amended).
+The Ballinasloe Local Area Plan has been prepared by Galway County Council under the provisions of the Planning and Development Act, 2000(as amended).
 The Electoral Local Government and Planning and Development Act 2013, has abolished all second tier Town Councils effective from the 2014 Local Elections.
 As the population of Ballinasloe exceeds 5,000 persons, in accordance with Article 14B of the Planning and Development (Strategic Environmental Assessment) Regulations 2004(S.I 436 OF 2004) (as amended), Galway County Council must prepare an Environmental Report on the likely significant effects on the environment of implementing the local area plan.